 - Add the tomato that you’ve pureed and stir well till incorporated.

 - Now add the dry spices.
-Garam masala, chili powder, salt, sugar and yogurt.
+Garam masala, fennel powder, chili powder, salt, sugar and yogurt.

 - Mix all of the above really well, making sure there are no lumps, till smooth.